Enforc3rr/VideoStreamingApplication/README.md

 # Mini-Youtube
+### Purpose Of This Application
+These days trend of short videos are on rise youtube recently realsed "Shorts" .
+So , taking inspiration from Youtube Shorts I decided to make this application which will allow user to upload 120 secs video .
+Unlike Tik-Tok This Application is going to be targeted more towards educational and travel content ( [FireShip.io](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA) is the living example that educational videos don't need to be long to make it's point)

+### Tech Stack
-This Web Application Allows A user to upload a two minutes Video.
-It uses Server Side Capabilities of Nodejs and Spring Boot .
+It uses Server Side Capabilities of Nodejs and Spring Boot.
 This Project uses
 1) Java for Upload and Conversion Of videos to Different Resolution Process
 2) Nodejs for Playback